Project Report For Drumstick Vegetable Farming

 They should be picked by hand, taking care not to damage the tree or the developing flowers and fruit.
 The yield of drumstick per tree can vary depending on the variety, but it can be as high as 20-25 kg of pods per tree per year.
 Drumstick is a highly perishable vegetable and should be sold as soon as possible after harvest to prevent spoilage.
 It is often sold fresh in local markets, but it can also be processed into powder, oil, and other value-added products.

-Sample Project Report Of Drumstick Vegetable Farming For Bank Loan
+Project Report Sample On Drumstick Vegetable Farming

 Get Completely Custom Bankable Project Report